 On-ear headphones sit on the ear, while over-ear models completely cover the ear to avoid noise interference from the outside world.

+External noise can intrude when using ordinary headphones.
+But this is where noise-cancelling headphones come in: they typically use special technology to analyse external sounds and effectively block them out.
 Noise-cancelling headphones use tiny microphones and battery-powered electronics to virtually eliminate background noise so you can listen to your audio with annoying interruptions.

 Unlike noise-cancelling headphones’ active approach, noise-isolating headphones passively block ambient room noise by creating seals around the ear or in the ear canal.